eniscoban/swe573/README.md

 # swe573
-Repository for SWE573 - BOUN
+A repository for the term project - Software Engineering Bogazici University